The Ultimate One-Week Bali Itinerary (A First-Timers Guide)

 Traveling to Bali from NYC

 One of the most popular questions I received on Instagram was about safety in Bali.
-I only spent one week in Bali, but I honestly felt safe.
+I only stayed in Bali for one week, but I honestly felt safe.
 Our Airbnb hosts were very helpful in getting us taxis when needed and I rarely felt “scammed”.
-If you don’t have a driver, traveling around Bali is cheap via taxi and taking a motor taxi is even cheaper.

 When entering a metered taxi, make sure it is running or negotiate a fixed price that is reasonable for your budget.
 If you plan on being on the go, I highly recommend downloading an offline version of Google maps to familiarize yourself with whereabouts.